shooting range train glock shoot

 Once your sight picture is acceptable for the shot required, don’t dilly-dally trying to line-up your sights.
 It’s not going to happen, and it will cost you time [see: above].
 The longer you wait for a perfect” sight picture, the more panicked you’ll become, the more likely you are to slap the crap out of the trigger.
 Which will really degrade your accuracy.

-If you’re moving and shooting, accept the sight picture isn’t going to be perfect.
-Aim for a sight picture’s that good enough for government work, then focus on performing your best possible trigger press.
+If you’re moving and shooting, accept that the sight picture isn’t going to be perfect.
+Aim for a sight picture that’s good enough for government work, then focus on performing your best possible trigger press.

 Don’t make it any harder than it has to be

 A lot of firearms trainers spend a lot of time teaching students how to create a stable platform while moving, usually by changing the way they walk or run.
 Not me.
-I figure if a shooter is adjusting their movement to improve they’re stability then they aren’t really moving.
+I figure if a shooter is adjusting their movement to improve their stability, they aren’t really moving.

-Movement means your sights will move.
-D’uh!
-So don’t worry how you are moving; whether you use a duck walk, Groucho march or some other ninja technique.
+Movement means your sights will be moving, too.
+Duh!
+So don’t worry how you’re moving; whether you use a duck walk, a Groucho march or some other ninja technique.
 Instead, separate your lower body from your upper body.

-Let your lower body do what it knows what to do.
-It knows how to move so let it move.
-Focus your mental resources on getting a good (not necessarily great) sight picture and getting a great (not just good) trigger press.
+Let your lower body do what it knows how to do.
+It knows how to move, so let it move.
+Focus your mental resources on getting a good (but not necessarily great) sight picture and getting a great (not just a good) trigger press.

 Jeff Gonzales is a former US.
 Navy SEAL and preeminent weapons and tactics instructor.
 He brings his Naval Special Warfare mindset, operational success and lessons learned to the world at large.
 He is the president of Trident Concepts in Austin, Texas.